Doomer: Internet meme

 By 2018, 4chan users had begun creating Wojak caricatures with the -oomer suffix, derived from "boomer", to mock various groups online.
 One of these caricatures was the "Doomer", a 20-something who had "simply stopped trying".

 The meme first appeared on 4chan's /r9k/ board in September 2018.

 The image typically depicts the wojak character in dark clothing, including a dark beanie, smoking a cigarette.
 "Doomer"-themed playlists, featuring this wojak along with slowed down music edits (often involving post-punk or rock) reached popularity on YouTube, especially during the Covid-19 lockdowns.
 The archetype often embodies nihilism and despair, with a belief in the incipient end of the world to causes ranging from climate apocalypse to peak oil to (more locally) opioid addiction.

 Kaitlyn Tiffany writes in The Atlantic that the doomer meme depicts young men who "are no longer pursuing friendships or relationships, and get no joy from anything because they know that the world is coming to an end."

 A related meme format, "doomer girl", began appearing on 4chan in January 2020, and it soon moved to other online communities, including Reddit, Twitter, and Tumblr, often by women claiming it from its 4chan origins.
 This format is described by The Atlantic as "a quickly sketched cartoon woman with black hair, black clothes, and sad eyes ringed with red makeup".
 The doomer girl character often appears in image macros interacting with the original doomer character.
 The format is often compared to rage comics.

 Doomer wave

 Doomer wave (also known as doomerwave or simply doomer) is an online music microgenre coined by anonymous users on 4chan in 2018 to describe an offshoot of the Wojak meme known as "doomer wojak".
 The style was originally associated with slowed down versions of depressive tracks as inspired by the vaporwave microgenre.
-Pitchfork described the "doomer" as "a nihilistic, 20-something male whose despair about the world causes him to retreat from traditional society".
+Writer Cat Zhang of Pitchfork described the "doomer" as "a nihilistic, 20-something male whose despair about the world causes him to retreat from traditional society".
 The term later expanded to encompass the "doomer girl" archetype.
-In 2020, Belarussian post-punk band Molchat Doma garnered internet virality through online memes and playlists which referred to them as "Russian doomer music" or "doomer wave".
+In 2020, Belarusian post-punk band Molchat Doma garnered internet virality through online memes and playlists which referred to them as "Russian doomer music" or "doomer wave" (despite the band's Belarusian origin).
+Zhang further stated, "Perhaps we could think of Molchat Doma's synth-specked post-punk as a nighttime counterpart to the vaporwave subgenre 'mallwave', which sounds like a eulogy to the lost promise of suburban idyll."